mus-format/mus-go/README.md

 # MUS Format Serializer
 mus-go is a [MUS format](https://ymz-ncnk.medium.com/mus-serialization-format-21d7be309e8d) extremely fast serializer with validation support for Golang.
-It supports out of order deserialization, zero allocation deserialization, and has a [streaming version](https://github.com/mus-format/mus-stream-go).
+It supports out of order deserialization, zero allocation deserialization, can encode data structures such as a graph or a linked list, and also has a [streaming version](https://github.com/mus-format/mus-stream-go).

 # Contents